Dragon Nest: Gameplay

-In-game shop

 The Cash Shop is an in-game shop where players use real-life currency to purchase equipment not widely available in-game.
 Special items can also help in the development of the characters such as Approval Stamps, Protection Jellies, and Dragon Eggs.
 Player can also buy pets, costumes, cosmetics to personalise their character.

 In Dragon Nest NA, the Cash Shop is known as the "Dragon Vault".

 Storyline

 The Goddess Althea, creator of the land of Alteria (Altea in the NA version, Lagendia in the SEA version), is poisoned by her evil sister Vestinel.
 The poison can only be cured using an antidote made using the source of the poison itself, Vestinel's magic grail, which has disappeared somewhere within Alteria.
 The players as heroes of Alteria must comb the land fighting evil dragons in order to find power stones that enable them to communicate with the sleeping goddess in order to find the grail, wake her and save the world.